Divergence/cli/readme.md

         Available Arguments
         --version, -v		Version information

         help, --help, -h	This help information

         Available Commands

         init		Bootstraps a new Divergence project.
-        status          Shows information on the current project. build           A suite of commands for automatically building project components.
+        status		Shows information on the current project.

+        config		database	Reconfigure database setting.

         test [subcommand]
             dbconfig	Checks if DB config works.
 Asks you to choose a label name or provide one as the next argument.
 ```

 ### Contributing To Divergence